microsoft/dotnet-podcasts/docs/demos/azurecontainerapps/Readme.md

 This folder contains additional scripts needed for testing the Azure Container Apps scenario.

-You must first enable the _feeds_ injestion API by turning it on in the `api.deployment.json` file on [line 64](https://github.com/microsoft/dotnet-podcasts/blob/main/deploy/Services/api.deployment.json#L64).
+You must first enable the _feeds_ injestion API by turning it on in the `api.deployment.bicep` file on [line 27](https://github.com/microsoft/dotnet-podcasts/blob/main/deploy/Services/api.deployment.bicep#L27).

 ```
 "deployIngestion": true